You could say we’ve discussed anacyclosis once or twice on this website before:

 Obviously, no country would follow a path in a strict linear fashion for eternity.
 Differences are bound to occur.
 But the general theme and direction is held intact.
 We start with rule by one, go to rule by few, proceed to rule by many, then go back to rule by one.

-We tweak this theory to include the historical lessons learned on how the regimes degrade in the modern times:
+So, we tweak this theory to include the historical lessons learned on how the regimes degrade in the modern times.

-When we add in the economic systems we can see the cycle much clearer:
+When we consider the new actors present in the modern ages we can see the cycle much clearer:

 We’ve already addressed how this cycle works here.
 In short, it explains how each individual regime deteriorates: